 If you’re looking for golf tournament ideas to help you draw more golfers, you can’t ignore email.
 Email is one of the best ways to get the word out about your upcoming tournament and offers an easy way for people to book their spots.
-If you’re using modern management software, you’ll be able to segment your list of contacts and then send that group a targeted invitation email with an engaging subject line and a call-to-action button that brings them into the booking engine.
+If you’re using the right golf course management software, you’ll be able to segment your list of contacts and then send that group a targeted invitation email with an engaging subject line and a call-to-action button that brings them into the booking engine.

-An automated email campaign will let you send out multiple emails depending on the actions that people take.
-An initial invitation can be sent out, with a second email sent out a week later to anyone who didn’t book their spot in the tournament already.
-Follow-up emails can be used to thank golfers for their participation and give a quick recap of the tournament.
+Use an automated email campaign to send out multiple emails depending on the actions that people take.
+You can send an initial invitation email, followed by a second email a week later to anyone who has yet to book their spot.
+You can also use follow-up emails to thank golfers for their participation and give a quick recap of the tournament.
 Your recap can include:

 - How much money was raised for charity